MengyangPu/EDTER/README.md

 **SS: Single-Scale testing, MS: Multi-Scale testing**

-**🔥All files generated during the training process, including the models and test results (.png and .mat files) for every 10k iterations, and the training logs can be downloaded through [BaiDuNetdisk](https://pan.baidu.com/s/158B9xct-J8nnOBGSPuotRA?pwd=nx35).**
+**🔥All files generated during the training process, including the models and test results (.png and .mat files) for every 10k iterations, and the training logs can be downloaded through [Google Drive](https://drive.google.com/drive/folders/1vwX_gAmhCvJwbMEGGO1Hh63-xrWMzgXA?usp=sharing) or [BaiDuNetdisk](https://pan.baidu.com/s/158B9xct-J8nnOBGSPuotRA?pwd=nx35).**

 ### 4.2 The results of EDTER-Stage II on BSDS500
 The **original results** reported in the [paper](https://arxiv.org/abs/2203.08566) (Table 3, EDTER) are as: